 The Organization performs some of its activities through affiliated organizations.
 Affiliated organizations include other SIM offices around the world who work together to accomplish specific activities or pool resources for common charitable purposes.
-Amounts payable and receivable are settled on a monthly basis and are unsecured and non-interest bearing.
+Amounts payable and receivable are settled on a monthly basis and are unsecured, due on demand and non-interest bearing.